mgoddard/docs/v20.2/transaction-retry-error-reference.md

 1. Be prepared to retry on uncertainty (and other) errors, as described in [client-side retry handling](transactions.html#client-side-intervention).
 2. Use historical reads with [`SELECT ...
 AS OF SYSTEM TIME`](as-of-system-time.html)
 3. Design your schema and queries to reduce contention.
-For more information about contention and how to avoid it, see [Understanding and avoiding transaction contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).
+For more information about how contention occurs and how to avoid it, see [Understanding and avoiding transaction contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).
 4. If you trust your clocks, you can try lowering the [maximum clock offset setting](cockroach-start.html#flags-max-offset).

 ### Retry commit deadline exceeded